 - Backup Irregularity: Tableau does not regularly backup its software.

 Tableau and Apache Superset are useful Data Visualization tools with BI capabilities.
 An organization’s choice would depend on the activities they carry out.
 This article has analyzed the Apache Superset vs Tableau discussion and examined their capacities.
+Compare Apache Superset and Tableau to determine the best data visualization tool for your specific needs.
 Tableau is a great choice if security and a variety of visualizations are important.
 It is also a go-to tool if a company will use Embedded Analytics and dashboard sharing to individuals for personal exploration.

 Apache Superset is still in its development stage.
 The contributions from the open-source community are likely to influence its growth in Data Visualization.
 Both Softwares would get the job done, but a determining factor for choice should be the workload and extensibility.